GTTP Research Competition & Award

 How would you define sustainability?

-What makes a destination sustainable?
+What makes an adventure tourism destination sustainable?

 Who should be in control of sustainability?